St. Mary Roman Catholic Church (Eugene, Oregon): Background and history

-Although Catholic missionaries first came to the upper Willamette Valley in the 1850s, St. Mary Parish was officially established in 1887, when Fr.
+Although Catholic missionaries first arrived in the upper Willamette Valley in the 1850s, St. Mary Parish was officially established in 1887, when Fr.
 Francis Beck became the first resident pastor.
 The first regularly scheduled Masses were said in a church bought from the Methodists and moved to 11th & Willamette.
 The Church's official title was "Church of the Purification of the Blessed Virgin Mary."
 A four-room school was established and built alongside the church in 1889.

 The second St. Mary church building was built specifically for the parish at 11th & Willamette during the pastorship of Fr.
 James O'Farrell.
 It was dedicated on March 24, 1907.

 Around 1920, the bulk of St. Mary's present city block was purchased, the old church was moved from 11th & Willamette to the 11th & Lincoln corner of the block, and the old four-room school was moved to the Lincoln Street side of the block and expanded.
 Fr.
-Edwin O'Hara was pastor during this time.
+Edwin O'Hara was the pastor during this time.